flatironinstitute/neuroRSE/site/workshops/jan-2025/index.md

 - The workshop will take place at the Flatiron Institute Center for Computational Neuroscience in midtown Manhattan.
 - We will accept approximately 30 attendees.
-- This workshop is intended for folks who are located within a three-hour flight of New York City.
-(We will host other workshops in other locations!)
 - For those not in the New York City area to accommodations will be provided.
 A limited number of travel scholarships are also available.
 - Meals will be provided, including one off-site dinner.